reginafloria/ticket-lifecycle-examples/README.md

 <img src="https://imgur.com/Z1OhdiM.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This ticke has a lower priority and has been assigned to Jane.
+This ticket has a lower priority and has been assigned to Jane.
 It has been prioritized as a Sev-C, which means Jane has an eight hour window in which she must resolve the issue.
 Sev-C's are only worked on Monday - Friday 8am-5pm.
 </p>